mech/Notes/HR/jobline.md

 For payslip, past timesheet, anything that involved past records, we tried to cache it at the Redis level for fast access or just to make FileMaker less load.

 Even if we nuke the Redis, we can still populate it upon as people request the resources.

+We can key the payslip quarter by quarter.
+So we pulled down 3 months worth of payslip and it's JSON representation to the Redis server and never has to bother asking FM again.

+## Storage

+Make use of Amazon S3 as much as possible.
+For simple invoice file caching, or resume caching, we can use S3, etc.

 ## SMS